uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 This user and the DB connection parameters are written into `/etc/rhn/rhn.conf` similar to the default DB options.

 ## Initial Setup
-Uyuni Hub should create its own read-only user on the Reporting Databases of the single Servers.
+Uyuni Hub should create its own read-only user on the Reporting Databases of the peripheral Servers.
-As the Servers are managed with salt, we will write a state to create an account.
+As the peripheral Servers are managed with salt, we will write a state to create an account.
 The username and password are generated on the Hub and provided as pillar data.
-On the server the state take care of the existence of the account and the Hub can store the parameters in its database under the system entry.
+On the peripheral server the state take care of the existence of the account and the Hub can store the parameters in its database under the system entry.

 This account does not need to be stored in plain text on the managed Server and can be kept only on the Hub.